skoruba/IdentityServer4.Admin/src/Skoruba.MultiTenant/ReadMe.md

 The Startup class has three virtual methods that need to be configured.
 These are virtual so that they can be overriden for integration tests.

-- **RegisterMultiTenantConfiguration** This method is used to register the services for the tenant resolution strategy. *Note that any changes here should be considered for changes to the Skoruba.IdentityServer4.Admin.Configuration.Test.StartupTestMultiTenant class.*
+- **ConfigureMultiTenantServices** This method is used to register the services for the tenant resolution strategy. *Note that any changes here should be considered for changes to the Skoruba.IdentityServer4.Admin.Configuration.Test.StartupTestMultiTenant class.*

-- **UsePreAuthenticationMultitenantMiddleware** This method is used to configure any middleware that needs to be configured BEFORE the authentication middleware.

-- **UsePostAuthenticationMultitenantMiddleware** This method is used to configure any middleware that needs to be configured AFTER the authentication middleware.
+- **ConfigureMultiTenantMiddleware** This method is used to configure any middleware for resolving the tenant.
+Note that this method may need to come before or after the authentication middleware configuration depending on your choice of tenant resolution.
+For instance, claim based resolution requires this middleware to come after authentication middleware.

-- **TODO:** startup helpers that register additional services may need to be modified depending on a chosen implementation.
+- **TODO:** startup helpers register additional services may need to be modified depending on a chosen implementation.
+By default no new services are registered for single-tenant.
+For multi-tenant there are new services registered that is customizable.

 ## Default Configuration Deep Dive
 There's a lot going on, so let's break down how the default implementation is configured and why.
 Keep in mind that this is an opinionated implementation.

-### Use Case
+### Use Case & Goals
 The use case of the default implementation is:

 #### To support multiple tenants for a single application